Reset Your Gut In 3 Simple Steps

 Remove inflammatory foods such as high-saturated fat items and sugar

-Diets high in fat and saturated fatty acids kill good gut bacteria and reduce the gut flora diversity.
+Diets high in fat and saturated fatty acids kill good gut bacteria and reduce gut flora diversity.
 These good bacteria include Akkermansia muciniphila and Lactobacillus, both of which are necessary for a healthy gut.

 High-sugar diets contribute to chronic inflammation by reducing bacterial diversity and the number of bacteroidetes while increasing proteobacteria.
 Bacteroidetes are among the most common bacteria in healthy adult microbiota.
 Proteobacteria are typically a small component of healthy gut microbiota.
-If the number of proteobacteria increases it could lead to inflammation.
+If the number of proteobacteria increases, it could lead to inflammation.

 Use a “Weed and Reseed” Program

-To upgrade your overall microbiome, not only do you need to provide good bacteria with probiotics, you’ll also need to weed out the harmful bacteria in your gut.
+To upgrade your overall microbiome, not only do you need to provide good bacteria with probiotics, but you’ll also need to weed out the harmful bacteria in your gut.
 Then, you can reseed with the beneficial ones.

 Most probiotic supplements do not colonize the gut.
 Rather, they contain transient bacterial strains that deliver benefits before leaving.

 Biome Breakthrough is a fantastic combination of IgYmax and synbiotics (probiotics + prebiotics).
-IgYmax weeds out bad gut microbes to make room for good ones while synbiotics help beneficial bacteria survive and thrive.
+IgYmax weeds out bad gut microbes to make room for good ones, while synbiotics help beneficial bacteria survive and thrive.

-Even though IgY does not kill all pathogens present, it significantly decreases their numbers to the point where our own immune system can fight them off by itself.
+Even though IgY does not kill all pathogens present, it significantly decreases their numbers to the point where our immune system can fight them off by itself.